neccher/vandy/README.md

 # vandy

+## Overview

+Each member of our team is passionate about the environment and saw the final project as a great way to incorporate our interests with our newly formed data analytics skills.
+We decided to use a machine learning model in order to determine the effects certain weather conditions have on air quality.

 ## Communication Protocols
 Our main form of communication is Slack.
 We created a group within the application with each group member where we discuss our ideas and strategies for the project.